mcdexio/mcdex-references/en/perpetual-tech.md

 updateIndex()
 ```

-Update index variable in amm.
+Update index variable in AMM.
 Caller will get some reward determined by governance parameter.

 ```javascript
 shareTokenAddress()
 ```

-Return address of share token for current amm.
-One deployed instance of share token is only available to one amm contract.
+Return address of share token for current AMM.
+One deployed instance of share token is only available to one AMM contract.

 ```javascript
 indexPrice()